teekachu/Dynamic-Icons-Example/README.md

     }
 }
 ```
 Next, go to the project navigator, right click on the Info.plist file, and choose open as Source Code.
-Yes, it does look kind of intimidating, but I promise it’s much less complex than it seems.

 Scroll to the bottom until you see
 ```
 </dict>
 </plist>